Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 Remove samplers
 ^^^^^^^^^^^^^^^
-In PyTorch, you must use `DistributedSampler <https://pytorch.org/docs/stable/data.html#torch.utils.data.distributed.DistributedSampler>`_ for multi-node or TPU training.
+In PyTorch, you must use :class:`~torch.utils.data.distributed.DistributedSampler` for multi-node or TPU training.
 The sampler makes sure each GPU sees the appropriate part of your data.

 .. testcode::